The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 We suggest that following this step, you look for a picture of a real person who could fit the demographic you’re targeting.
 Give that person a name.
 It’s far easier to think about inner motivations once you have a face to look at.
 Make it even more personal by giving your new persona a name.
 Are you talking to Mary, Josh, or Darryn?

 It is even better if you can use an existing ‘ideal customer’ as your persona as you and your team already most likely know this person well!
-If you can’t do this it isn’t a big deal as the most important thing is to have a persona that can be used and benchmarked as reference for all features and characteristics of your ideal customer.
+If you can’t do this it isn’t a big deal as the most important thing is to have a persona that can be used and benchmarked as a reference for all features and characteristics of your ideal customer.

 Now Move to Psychographics